ckanofskySchool/Collin.Github.io/_DailyJournal/DailyJournal.md

 - Click “Config and run,” and ensure that both the “auto vacuum” and “auto leveling” options are on.
 - Once all settings are verified, click “Run”

+## 11/3/2025

+TODAY I FIXED MY WEBSITE!!!
+This exact page of daily journal documentation is finally visible and working, i have been struggling with getting it all working and with the help of AI and persistence, I finally fixed the formatting and got it all working.
+Lets goooooo!